 Each class at the Nectar Yoga retreat included meditation and movement, and it varied each day.
 The style of yoga was Hatha, and was very accessible to all levels.
 I highly recommend this yoga retreat for beginners as well as advanced yogis.
 While the dome can be chilly, especially in the morning, it has a wood burning stove that makes it nice and cozy.

 Bowen Island accommodation is unique and these luxe cabins are truly special.
-Nectar Yoga Retreat has six cabins; three are 60s-throwback A-frame cabins and three are Deluxe Cottages.
+Nectar Yoga Retreat in Canada has six cabins; three are 60s-throwback A-frame cabins and three are Deluxe Cottages.
 I opted to stay in a Deluxe Cottage because it has its own attached bathroom with a spa-like shower, plus a mini-fridge, kettle, and TV.
 Because of the uncertainty with the pandemic, I brought most of my own food and wasn’t sure how I’d feel about sharing a bathroom.
 Now that I’ve been there, I would consider staying in one of the A-frame cabins next time.
 Although they’re simple with a double bed and no bathroom, fridge or kettle, they are right next to the main lodge.
 The lodge is massive and has bathrooms, showers, endless tea and coffee, and a fridge that guests can store food in.

 Our second day at the retreat started with a silent walking meditation through the trees and past the creek.
 Andrea encouraged us to focus on our breath and all of our senses, taking in the sights, sounds and smells.
 It was amazing!
 I love to walk and typically listen to podcasts or music, which never really lets my mind settle and absorb my surroundings.
 I loved this style of meditation, and I think it would be really beneficial to anyone who wants to get into meditation but doesn’t want to sit in silence (which can be super hard!).